thousif-123/online-tc-generator/README.md

 # 🧾 Online TC Generator
 **An Online Transfer Certificate (TC) Generator Web Application that automates the generation and management of student TCs for educational institutions.
-This system includes student registration, admin login, TC generation, and record management — all connected to a MySQL database using XAMPP.
+This system includes student registration, admin login, TC generation — all connected to a MySQL database using XAMPP.
 **<hr>

 ## 📌 Features: